- Students wishing to apply for an undergraduate program should apply through the Universities and Colleges Admissions Service (UCAS).

 - UCAS will send a copy of the application to each of your chosen universities.
 Each university will consider your application and send details of its decision to UCAS.
 UCAS will forward the decision to you.

 - If all your chosen universities reject your application, you will still be able to apply to another UK institution through Clearing.

-- You have applied to a university in the UCAS system but do not have any offers
+- You have applied to a UK universities in the UCAS system but do not have any offers.

 - You can choose only one university at a time for clearing.

 These are the details of undergraduate studies in UK, please consider them before applying to the UK.